LispCookbook/cl-cookbook/iteration.md

 We'll also give examples with **`mapcar`** and `map`, and eventually with their friends `mapcon`, `mapcan`, `maplist`, `mapc` and `mapl` which E. Weitz categorizes very well in his "Common Lisp Recipes", chap.
-7. The one you are certainly accostumed to from other languages is `mapcar`: it takes a function, one or more lists as arguments, applies the function on each *element* of the lists one by one and returns a list of result.
+7. The one you are certainly accustomed to from other languages is `mapcar`: it takes a function, one or more lists as arguments, applies the function on each *element* of the lists one by one and returns a list of result.